Introduction

 UI

-Finally, the UI layer—HAL’s green-glow face.
-This is the WarGames-style window where it all comes together, streaming answers through a CRT lens.
-It’s not just pretty; it’s the coder’s gateway to HAL’s soul.
+The UI layer is HAL's green-glow face.
+The WarGames-style terminal window ties everything together, streaming answers through a CRT lens.
+It is the coder's gateway to everything underneath.

 The Big Picture

-These layers mesh like clockwork—ingestion feeds retrieval, retrieval fuels generation, and the UI ties it all into a nostalgia-laced bow.
-Stick around; the flows below dive deeper into how HAL pulls this off.
+These layers mesh in sequence: ingestion feeds retrieval, retrieval fuels generation, the UI presents it all.
+The flows below dive deeper.

 Ingestion Flow